 The amount of energy a gas fireplace consumes in one hour is known as its input rating.
 The amount of heat supplied to the room is known as output ratings.
 Both are expressed in Btu (British thermal units).
 Gas fireplace output is the one you need to take into account.

 You will get fireplaces with output ratings varying from 7000 to 60,000 Btus.
-Depending upon the size of your house, climate in your region and the insulation level of your room you can choose the right amount of output you require.
+Depending upon the size of your house, the climate in your region and the insulation level of your room you can choose the right amount of output you require.
 Use the following formula to calculate the output of your gas fireplace.

 Ideal Fireplace Heat Output=Floor Area of Room (in square feet) X Ceiling Height (in feet) X Your Btu Zone